 Heirloom Desk | Nancy Hiller

-We will keep the overall dimensions and the drawer but most of the other elements can be modified.
+We will keep the overall dimensions and incorporate a single drawer, but most of the other elements can be modified.
+We will work with you on your design prior to the class so that you arrive prepared to make.

 - Oak (traditional),